ambitiousfew/rxd/README.md

 // Example entrypoint
 func main() {
-	// We create an instance of our service simpleService := &SimpleService{}
+	// We create an instance of our service simpleService := NewSimpleService()
+  // RunUntilStoppedPolicy is the default, could alternatively just use rxd.NewServiceOpts()
+	svcOpts := rxd.NewServiceOpts(rxd.UsingRunPolicy(rxd.RunUntilStoppedPolicy))
-	// We create an instance of our ServiceConfig svcOpts := rxd.NewServiceOpts(rxd.UsingRunPolicy(rxd.RunUntilStoppedPolicy))
-	simpleRxdService := rxd.NewService("SimpleService", simpleService, svcOpts)
+	// We create an instance of our ServiceConfig simpleRxdService := rxd.NewService("SimpleService", simpleService, svcOpts)

 	// We pass 1 or more potentially long-running services to NewDaemon to run.